rorkai/21st/README.md

 ## 🚀 Let's Build the Future Together!

 Ready to dive in?
 Start exploring, publishing, and contributing today.
 Let's make 21st.dev the best place for React UI components on the web.
 Happy coding! 🎉

+## 📋 Component Guidelines

+We maintain high quality standards for components that appear on the homepage and in public listings.
+While all published components are immediately available via direct links, they go through a review process before being featured publicly.

+### Review Process

+When you publish a component, it follows this journey:

+1. **Initial State** (`on_review`) - Component is available via direct link and awaiting review
+2. **Posted State** (`posted`) - Component has passed review and is available on your profile and via direct link
+3. **Featured State** (`featured`) - Component is featured on the homepage and in public listings

+I ([Serafim](https://x.com/serafimcloud)) personally review each component to ensure it meets our quality standards before featuring it.
+This helps maintain a high-quality collection of components that truly benefit the community.

+### Quality Standards

+To ensure your component gets featured, follow these guidelines:

+1. **Visual Design**

+   - Component should be visually polished and provide value to the community
+   - Follow modern UI/UX practices
+   - Support both light and dark themes
+   - Use consistent spacing and sizing

+2. **Code Structure**

+   - Follow the shadcn/ui pattern of separating component logic from demo content
+   - Component file should contain only the reusable functionality
+   - Demo file should showcase the component with realistic content
+   - Use props for customization and content injection

+3. **Theming**

+   - Use CSS variables from shadcn's theme system (see `globals.css`)
+   - Support both light and dark modes out of the box
+   - Use `hsl` variables for colors (e.g., `hsl(var(--background))`)
+   - Follow the naming convention for CSS variables

+4. **Accessibility**

+   - Include proper ARIA attributes
+   - Support keyboard navigation
+   - Maintain sufficient color contrast
+   - Test with screen readers

+5. **Documentation**

+   - Provide clear prop documentation
+   - Include usage examples
+   - Document any required dependencies
+   - Add helpful comments for complex logic

+6. **Best Practices**
+   - Keep components focused and single-purpose
+   - Minimize external dependencies
+   - Ensure responsive behavior
+   - Follow TypeScript best practices
+   - Include meaningful default props

+Remember: Quality over quantity!
+We'd rather have fewer, well-crafted components than many that don't meet our standards.

+---